 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

 starts quickly and lasts a short time, usually 1 to 3 days.
 It can last up to 2 weeks.
-You may not be able to control your diarrhea.
-Acute diarrhea usually stops on its own.

 - Nausea and vomiting

-- Symptoms of dehydration such as thirst, decreased urination, dry skin, sunken eyes, or fast, pounding heartbeat.
+- Symptoms of dehydration such as thirst, decreased urination, dry skin, sunken eyes, or fast, pounding heartbeat

-- Blood or mucus in your stools
+- You have blood or mucus in your stools.

 Treatment for acute diarrhea